Reviews You Can Rely On

 $2,099

-Since 2019, we have tested over 70 different electric bikes across several e-bike categories.
-We've been watching the electric bike market offer consistently more capable bikes, and some of them have started to blur the lines between bicycle and motorcycle.
-This review began with a look at bikes we were already testing, included extensive research on batteries and motors, and considered the direction of the market.
-We analyzed various models across different price ranges to ensure that we provide consumers with the best options, considering their performance and customer feedback.
+Since 2019, we have tested over 80 different electric bikes across several e-bike categories.
+We've been watching the electric bike market offer consistently more capable bikes, and some have started to blur the lines between bicycles and motorcycles.
+This review began with a look at bikes we were already testing, included extensive research on batteries and motors, and considered the market's direction.
+We analyzed various models across different price ranges to ensure we provide consumers with the best options, considering their performance and customer feedback.
 After selecting the top models, we unboxed and assembled them in preparation for our thorough testing process.
 Our testers incorporate each bike into their daily routine for several weeks, using them for commutes and leisure rides.
 We also have standardized circuits to evaluate each model uniformly.
 Our comprehensive testing process involves compiling notes and scoring each product across various metrics, resulting in a cumulative score for each bike tested.

 Our testing of folding electric bikes is divided into five rating metrics: